Sofia Airport: Terminal 3

 Terminal 1 and Terminal 2 will be redesigned so that passengers feel "immersed in Bulgarian culture".
 This is the development plan of the SOF Connect consortium, which won the concession at Sofia Airport.
 The new Terminal 3 will be built by 2030.
 This will be the main focus for this period and will be implemented along with the usage of Terminal 1 for VIP and business aviation services only.
 Terminal 3 is planned to be 65,000 m² facility designed to enhance the airport's capacity and services.
 The terminal will feature four levels, including technical operations, arrivals, departures with over 10,000 m² of commercial space, and areas for connecting flights.
 It will offer 52 check-in counters, advanced baggage handling systems, and amenities for families, business travelers, and passengers with reduced mobility.
 Terminal 3 aims to achieve a 5-star Skytrax rating, positioning Sofia Airport as a leading regional hub in Eastern Europe.
-It will cost 500 million BGN.
+It will cost €250 million.